Promineo-Tech/frontend-technologies/Week5/readme.md

 ];
 ```

-It worked!
-We successfully fetched data from a remote resource with XHR without
-reloading our page!

 Now that we have the request part down, we need to figure out how to capture
 this response so we can do something with it.